-In a special video, Mass General's Rochelle Walensky, MD, MPH, addresses common questions about navigating COVID-19 during the winter months.
+In a special video, Rochelle Walensky, MD, MPH, former chief of the Infectious Diseases Division at Mass General, addresses common questions about navigating COVID-19 during the winter months.

 In December, the FDA approved two COVID vaccines (Pfizer/BioNTech and Moderna) for Emergency Use Authorization and they are now being distributed across the country.
 There have been a small number of allergic reactions reported upon initial rollout both in the United States and in the U.K. Aleena Banerji, MD, clinical director, Allergy and Clinical Immunology at Massachusetts General Hospital, Kim Blumenthal, MD, MSc, quality and safety officer for Allergy at Massachusetts General Hospital, Rebecca Saff, MD, PhD, training program director of Allergy and Clinical Immunology at Massachusetts General Hospital, and Anna Wolfson, MD, director of Quality Assurance and Improvement of Allergic and Clinical Immunology at Massachusetts General Hospital, and colleagues in the Allergy & Clinical Immunology departments at Mass General and Brigham and Women’s Hospital offer guidance and answers to common questions regarding these initial reports of allergic reaction.